wumpus/paramsurvey/README.md

-If you have bugs in your code that raise exceptions, paramsurvey will diligently collect the exceptions and tracebacks and will print them into the output (verbose=2 or more) and also in the hidden logfile `.paramusurvey-DATE-TIME.log` mentioned in the previous section.
+If you have bugs in your code that raise exceptions, paramsurvey will diligently collect the exceptions and tracebacks and will print them into the output (verbose=2 or more) and also in the hidden logfile `.paramusurvey-DATE-TIME.log` mentioned above.
 Any pset causing an exception will be in the `results.missing` DataFrame.

 In addition to exceptions thrown by user code, the paramsurvey module and the laptop or cluster its running on can experience two kinds of